cyrusimap/cyrus-imapd/README.md

 How to install Cyrus libraries from git source
 ==============================================
 For version 3.0 or later, it is recommended to also build the main dependencies from source.

-You will need to do so, to use Xapian for search.
+If you intend to use Xapian for search, we strongly recommend to use the custom Xapian fork in cyruslibs.
+However, if this is not an option in your environment, please fetch the latest stable upstream Xapian release.
+Cyrus will omit custom features such as word boundary analysis for Chinese, Japanese and Korean.

 The Cyrus dependencies source is available at: